learn-co-curriculum/phase-0-html-tables-lab/README.md

 ### Introduce the Table Row Tag: `<tr>`

 It's important to note: order really matters when building a table in HTML!
-We're trying to display a two-dimensional table, but HTML is interpreted _line by line_.
+We're trying to display a two-dimensional table, but browsers interpret HTML _line by line_.
 For this reason, HTML tables were designed so that there is no tag for _columns_, only _rows_.
 If you were creating a table with 5 rows and 5 columns, in designing the table, we would actually have to create 5 _rows_, each